DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/WorkloadManagement/index.rst

 DIRAC alone does not administer directly clouds or any VM-based systems.
 A different mechanism should be used for starting pilots and jobs on worker nodes that can't be reached via Computing Elements.
-One mechanism for starting pilots on Clouds is in the VMDIRAC extension of DIRAC.
+One mechanism for starting pilots on Clouds is using the :py:mod:`~DIRAC.WorkloadManagementSystem.Agent.CloudDirector` agent.

 (Over-)simplified workflow
 ==========================